martinbudden/MaybeCube/README.md

 so that the [EVA modular printhead system](https://main.eva-3d.page) can be used.
 The EVA system supports a wide variety of hotends and extruders.
 More details on using the EVA adaptors are [here](https://github.com/martinbudden/MaybeCube/tree/main/EVA).

+The STL files are on [thingiverse](https://www.thingiverse.com/thing:4912099).

 ## Printermods XChange quick change tool head

 I've created an adaptor for the
 [Printermods XChange quick change tool head](https://www.kickstarter.com/projects/printermods/xchange-v10-hot-swap-tool-changing-for-every-3d-printer).
 More details on using the XChange adaptor are [here](https://github.com/martinbudden/MaybeCube/tree/main/XChange).

+The STL files are on [thingiverse](https://www.thingiverse.com/thing:4924355).

 ### E3D tool changer